Average Start a Hair Salon Price in Lafayette

 Lafayette, LA is smaller city where an agricultural-and-service economy where cost of living stays low because land is plentiful and commutes are short.
 That economic DNA directly affects what you'll pay for start a hair salon, which comes at a significant discount compared to national averages, running 28% cheaper.
-With a median household income of $47K and a local market shaped by a price-competitive market where providers work harder for each customer, the pricing picture here is more nuanced than a single number suggests.
+With a median household income of $47K and a local market shaped by a price-competitive market where local businesses work harder for each customer, the pricing picture here is more nuanced than a single number suggests.

 What Matters Most